permguard/permguard/www/content/docs/0.0.x/getting-started/zero-trust-alignment.md

 This model is composed of five layers that work together to produce verifiable, Zero Trust–aligned authorization decisions:

 - **Trusted Input** — the initial cryptographic material (credentials, tokens, attestations) that identifies who or what is requesting an action.
-- **Trusted Channel** — the secure transport that ensures confidentiality, integrity, and authenticated communication between components.
+- **Trusted Channel** — the communication layer between components.
+When the channel provides security guarantees such as confidentiality, integrity, and authentication, it is considered `trusted`; otherwise, it operates as an `untrusted` channel.
 - **Autonomous Component** — the workload executing the action, enforcing decisions close to where they matter.
-- **Policy Decision Point (PDP)** — the logic that evaluates context and policies to compute a permit/deny decision.
+- **Policy Decision Point (PDP)** — the data-plane component that evaluates context and policies to compute a permit or deny decision.
-- **Trust Governance** — the control plane that defines, distributes, and audits policies and trust relationships.
+- **Trust Governance** — the control-plane that defines, distributes, and audits policies and trust relationships.

 <br/>
 <div style="text-align: center">